Genymobile/feedback/README.md

 Please keep in mind that this area is for feedback only.
 Your feedback is very important to us as it helps us to prioritize our roadmap.

 Don't forget to take a look at previous discussions to see if someone already submitted your suggestions.
-If you find a similar discussion, reply with additional details or upvote the discussion to signal your support rather than creating a new discussion.
+If you find a similar discussion, reply with additional details or upvote the discussion to notify your support rather than creating a new discussion.

 ### From a suggestion to a shipped feature